-The Book Club of California 312 Sutter Street, Suite 500 San Francisco, CA 94108 Announcing the Book Club's 238th publication:
+The Book Club of California 312 Sutter Street, Suite 500 San Francisco, CA 94108 the Book Club's 238th publication:

-The Life and Times of

-Iconic Artist of the American West

 Peter Hiller '73, considered the foremost authority on Jo Mora, recently published The Life and Times of Jo Mora: Iconic Artist of the American West.

 Gayle Brandeis '90 publishes a book of poems, Many Restless Concerns: The Victims of Countess Bathory Speak in Chorus (A Testimony).

-Roy Malone '06 has a new book under his pen name, Roy McElroy.
+Roy Malone '06

+has a new book

+name, Roy McElroy.